 Today I am going to talk about small tools.

-Things such as ratchets, hammers, screwdrivers, routers and large tool accessories.
+Things such as ratchets, hammers, screwdrivers, routers, and large tool accessories.
 Things like saw blades.
 Items that are generally stored in the garage/shop area.

-I believe in having multiples of things if we use them in various places.
-So, a small hammer in the house might just be okay.
-I don’t think your collection of screwdrivers should live in the house however.
-Maybe one that has a standard head on one end and a phillips head on the other.
-And a small set for eye glass screws if you wear glasses of any sort.
+I believe in having multiples of things, ONLY if we use them in various places.
+So, a small hammer in the house is going to be okay.
+I don’t think your collection of screwdrivers should live in the house, however.
+Maybe one that has a standard head on one end and a Phillips head on the other.
+And a small set for eyeglass screws if you wear glasses of any sort.

-Luckily, we can now store the hammer in the garage.
+Luckily, at our home, we can now store the hammer in the garage.
 I have finally trained my husband to put tools I will use away.
 So, screwdrivers and hammers can almost always be found.
 (I just can’t get to them).
-He has one of those rolling tool boxes and I absolutely love it.
+He has one of those rolling toolboxes and I absolutely love it.

 As with anything, store likes with likes.
-So, all screwdrivers live together, sandpaper and sanders live together, paint and paint supplies live together.
+All screwdrivers live together, sandpaper and sanders live together, paint and paint supplies live together.

 And remember, tools are funny things.
-We often times purchase them for a specific project, use them once and never use them again.
+We often times purchase them for a specific project, use them once, and never use them again.
 However, we think to ourselves or tell our spouse, I don’t want to let this go because it was expensive” and/or “we might use it again.”
-Speaking from experience, I am thinking about a biscuit maker/joiner thingy right now.
-There’s a new song out called “Let It Go”
+I am speaking from personal experience.
+Right now I am thinking about a biscuit maker/joiner thingy we needed for something.